-The debug facilities of the IA-32 architecture operate in the same manner when executing MMX instructions as when executing other IA-32 architecture instructions.
+The debug facilities operate in the same manner when executing MMX instructions as when executing other IA-32 or Intel 64 architecture instructions.

 To correctly interpret the contents of the MMX or x87 FPU registers from the FSAVE/FNSAVE or FXSAVE image in memory, a debugger needs to take account of the relationship between the x87 FPU register's logical locations relative to TOS and the MMX register's physical locations.